JAMstack contact form: the complete 2026 guide

 Option 5: build a tiny backend yourself

-Boot a $5/mo VPS, run a Laravel or Rails app, expose one endpoint, hand-roll spam filtering.
+Boot a $5/mo VPS, run a small web app, expose one endpoint, hand-roll spam filtering.
 This is what Formspring is, internally - but turning that infrastructure project into something you maintain forever, just for a contact form, is rarely the right call.

 Verdict: Almost never the right call for a contact form.
 Reserve for scenarios with serious compliance requirements that no hosted backend meets.